eiis1000/TensorCAS/README.md

 # TensorCAS
-A tensor calculus computer algebra system built on CASprzak
+An in-dev computer algebra system for tensor calculus built on CASprzak